 Students will have an opportunity to put together a list of their responsibilities.

-Fall 2023's list of student responsibilities
+Spring 2025's list of student responsibilities

 Students will have an opportunity to put together a list of teacher responsibilities.